ethereumclassic/ethereumclassic.org-redesign-text/understand_blockchain_and_etc.md

 # Why ETC?
 Immutability.
 Technology.
 Community.

+The short answer is that blockchains only work as long as everyone agrees to honor them.
+They are essentially rules to which everyone needs to agree, if they don't then they cannot participate.

 ## Immutability
 ETC "accounts" cannot be modified by others.
 This feature is a philosophy we share with Bitcoin, Litecoin, and other cryptocurrencies.